Arithmetic geometry of toric varieties. Metrics, measures and heights

-Let $\mathcal{X}$ be a semi-stable model of $\P^{1}_{K}$.
-By extending scalars if necessary, we may suppose that all the components of the special fibre are defined over $k=K^{\circ}/K^{\circ \circ}$ and contain a rational point.
-Since the special fibre $\mathcal{X}_{o}$ is connected and of genus zero, we deduce that the special fibre is a tree of rational curves, each isomorphic to $\P^{1}_{k}$.
+Let $\mathcal{X}$ be a regular semi-stable model of $\P^{1}_{K}$.
+We will assume that all the components and double points of the special fibre are defined over the residue field $k=K^{\circ}/K^{\circ \circ}$ and that each irreducible component contains a rational point.
+Since the generic fibre $\mathcal{X}_{\eta}\simeq \P^{1}_{K}$ is connected and of genus zero, by \cite[Lemma~10.3.18]{Liu:agac}, we deduce that all components of the special fibre are rational curves and that its dual graph is a tree.
 Let $D_{0}$ and $D_{\infty}$ denote the horizontal divisors corresponding to the point~$0$ and $\infty$ of $\P^{1}_{K}$.
-Then, there is a chain of rational curves that links the divisor $D_{0}$ with $D_{\infty}$ that is contained in the special fibre.
-We will denote the irreducible components of the special fibre that form this chain by $E_{0},\dots,E_{k} $, in such a way that the component $E_{0}$ meets $D_{0}$, the component $E_{k}$ meets $D_{\infty}$ and, for $0<i<k$, the component $E_{i}$ meets only $E_{i-1}$ and $E_{i+1}$.
+Then, there is a chain of rational curves that links the divisor $D_{0}$ with $D_{\infty}$ and that is contained in the special fibre.
+We will denote the irreducible components of the special fibre that form this chain by $E_{0},\dots,E_{l} $, in such a way that the component $E_{0}$ meets $D_{0}$, the component $E_{l}$ meets $D_{\infty}$ and, for $0<i<l$, the component $E_{i}$ meets only $E_{i-1}$ and $E_{i+1}$.
 The other components of $\mathcal{X}_{o}$ will be grouped in branches, each branch has its root in one of the components $E_{i}$.
 We will denote by $F_{i,j}$, $j\in \Theta _{i}$ the components that belong to a branch with root in~$E_{i}$. \nomenclature[aEF]{$E_{i},F_{i,j}$}{components of the special fibre of a semi-stable model of $\P^{1}$} \nomenclature[g08]{$\Theta _{i}$}{set of components of the special fibre of a semi-stable model of $\P^{1}$} We are not giving any particular order to the sets $\Theta _{i}$.

 We denote by $E\cdot F$ the intersection product of two $1$-cycles of $\cX$. \nomenclature[scdot]{$E\cdot F$}{intersection product of two $1$-cycles on a surface} Since the special fibre is reduced, we have